Year Abroad in Japan

 1 The Department of East Asian Studies (DEAS) has an agreement with the Center for Japanese Language and Culture (CJLC), Doshisha University, Kyoto.
 This is a good private university situated in the north of the city.
 The main campus is bordered by the extensive grounds of Shokokuji to the east and the old Imperial Palace to the south.

 2 It is expected that the majority of students will take advantage of this arrangement, which is by and large hassle free and provides a good base in one of Japan’s most attractive cities.
-If a student wishes to make his or her own plans (applying for a Monkasho scholarship, for example), this is possible but it should be noted that a) a detailed plan must be agreed to by the Study-Abroad Coordinator before the end of January at the latest, and b) no administrative or financial help can be expected.
+If a student wishes to make his or her own plans this is possible but it should be noted that a) a detailed plan must be agreed to by the Study-Abroad Coordinator before the end of January at the latest, and b) no administrative help can be expected.

 4 CJLC will then send the necessary application forms and other material to each student.
 From this point on, all correspondence (in English) is between CJLC and the student concerned, with copies being sent to the Dept. No individually tailored references are required.
 You will have to provide the signature of a UK ‘guarantor’ (who would normally be the parent or guardian, not the College), because the legal age for adulthood in Japan is not 18 but 20.
-Japanese Immigration also demands that in order to obtain a student visa you must be able to guarantee a minimum of ¥1,000,000 [at Feb.
-2012 exchange rates this is £8,000] to cover living expenses for one year.
+Japanese Immigration also demands that in order to obtain a student visa you must be able to guarantee a minimum of ¥1,200,000 (approx £9,500 at October 2016 exchange rate £1 approx.= ¥126) to cover living expenses for one year.
 On receipt of your application CJLC then applies to Japanese Immigration for a Certificate of Eligibility (zairyu shikaku nintei shomeisho), the guarantor for which is CJLC.
 Once this is in hand, you can obtain your student visa.
 Note that unless special arrangements are made well in advance, visas can only be issued at the Consulate in London.

 5 Each document will have its own deadline clearly marked.
 Failure to keep to any one of these deadlines may jeopardise your acceptance.
 The responsibility is yours and yours alone.